mirik123/QCStudioPlugin/README.md

-[Obsolete] QCStudioPlugin
+New QCStudioPlugin
 ==============

-Visual Studio plugin utilizing the QuantConnect REST API to launch backtests and display results inside Visual Studio 2010-2014.
+This is a new completely rewritten Visual Studio plugin utilizing the QuantConnect REST API to launch backtests and display results inside Visual Studio 2012.

-The project has been obsoleted and a new revision is planned July-2015.